HugoPersson01/POWER-CABLE/Machine/Software/README.md

-# This projects source code  TA BORT DENNA MAP SEN
+# This projects source code
-> Describe what the diffrent files contains

-## The files
-### NotoSerifCJKjp-Medium.otf
-> - This file contains the font that is used in the user interface.

-### forcething.py
-> - This file contains the program that is used to controll the machine and the user interface is implemented in this code.

-### nogui.py
+### The folders:
-> - This file contains the program that is used to controll the machine and the user interface is NOT implemented in this code.
+> + "howto", this folder contains a readme file that describes the whole process of using the implemented UserInterface.
+Use the guide when using the machine for the first time.
+> + "src", this folder contains all source code you will need to run the machine.
+You can also find a explination of how the code works and what the diffrent files contains in the src folder.

 ## User interface how to use
 <div align = "center" style="border: 2px solid black; display: inline-block; padding: 10px;">